 He qualified in medicine in 1980 at the London Hospital Medical College and undertook additional postgraduate education to higher degree level at Cardiff Law School, the Department of Forensic Medicine & Science at the University of Glasgow and with the University of Ulster, Northern Ireland.
 He is an accredited mediator and is a member of the Forensic Healthcare Services Mediation Panel.

-He is Honorary Clinical Senior Lecturer at Barts & the London School of Medicine & Dentistry, University of London, UK.
-He is Director of Forensic Healthcare Services Ltd and Payne-James Ltd, and is Editor-in-Chief of the peer-reviewed Journal of Forensic & Legal Medicine.
+He is Honorary Clinical Professor at the William Harvey Research Institute, Queen Mary University of London, UK.
+He is Director of Forensic Healthcare Services Ltd and Payne-James Ltd, and is Consultant Editor-in-Chief of the peer-reviewed Journal of Forensic & Legal Medicine.
 He was President of the Faculty of Forensic & Legal Medicine of the Royal College of Physicians from 2015-2017 and of the World Police Medical Officers from 2011-2014.
 He is Honorary Professor at the Department of Forensic Medicine, University of Belgrade, Serbia.

 He provides expert opinion and advice for defence solicitors, the police, the Crown Prosecution Service, Service Prosecuting Authority, HM Coroners and other agencies in the UK and overseas.
 He has developed new scales (the ForensiGraph®) for use in forensic imaging – www.forensigraph.com and with Cathy Cooke the ForensiBag® and OOHBag® .
 He designed the forensic medical documentation App, ForensiDoc.
 He advises on, contributes to and has broadcast in a number of media settings, including a documentary on Jack the Ripper .
 He has contributed to a number of episodes of the Channel 5 series, Autopsy.

 Jason has developed, co-edited, co-authored and contributed to a number of books including the Encyclopedia of Forensic & Legal Medicine ; Forensic Medicine: Clinical & Pathological Aspects; Symptoms and Signs of Substance Misuse (1st & 2nd and 3rd editions with Margaret Stark and Mike Scott-Ham); Artificial Nutrition Support in Clinical Practice; Symptoms and Early Warning Signs; Medicolegal Essentials of Healthcare (1st and 2nd editions); Colour Atlas of Forensic Medicine.
-He is co-author of Simpson’s Forensic Medicine (13th Edition – work on the 14th edition is underway – an Irish edition co-authored with Cliona McGovern has been published orientated in the context of law in Eire); he co-authored the Oxford Handbook of Forensic Medicine and co-edited both Age Estimation in the Living with Sue Black and Anil Aggrawal and Current Practice in Forensic Medicine (a third volume co-edited with John Gall is underway).
-Together with Joe Beynon and Duarte Nuno Vieira, their book Monitoring Detention, Custody, Torture and Ill-treatment has just been highly commended at the annual BMA Medical Book Awards.
+He is co-author of Simpson’s Forensic Medicine (13th Edition – the 14th edition will be published in 2019 [pre-order now!] – an Irish edition co-authored with Cliona McGovern has been published orientated in the context of law in Eire); he co-authored the Oxford Handbook of Forensic Medicine and co-edited both Age Estimation in the Living with Sue Black and Anil Aggrawal and Current Practice in Forensic Medicine (a third volume co-edited with John Gall is underway).
+Together with Joe Beynon and Duarte Nuno Vieira, their book Monitoring Detention, Custody, Torture and Ill-treatment was highly commended at the annual BMA Medical Book Awards.